 Les Griffons de Pichon Baron is the estate's latest addition.
 This wine has a pure and direct character.

-The grapes which make up this wine's blend come primarily from gravelly plots of land near to the Gironde estuary, a good environment for Cabernet-sauvignon.
+The grapes which make up this wine's blend come primarily from gravelly plots of land near the Gironde estuary, a good environment for Cabernet-Sauvignon.

 Les Griffons offers a vigorous and fresh tasting experience, full-bodied and clean, overflowing with energy.

 It can be laid down in the cellar for over 20 years or enjoyed right away.

 Griffons de Pichon Baron 2017 is a dark and intense carmine in colour.
 The nose reveals notes of fresh red fruits, such as Morello cherry and strawberry.
 The range of aromas then develops to include the delicate characteristics of mild spices.
 The palate is velvety, mellow, elegant, fleshy, clean and well balanced.
 The tannin is supple, juicy and refined, enhanced by very well-integrated, top-quality ageing.
 As a whole it is approachable, fresh and harmonious.
 This Griffons is full of charm and has great ageing potential.

 Jean-René Matignon - Technical Director - August 2019

 2017 was characterised by a dry early winter followed by a rainy February, a very mild spring, a frosty period on 27th and 28th April and a warm, dry summer.
 Our estates were protected from the frost on the whole.
 Only a few plots were affected, representing 15% of the total surface area.